Eager to Go On Vacation? Camfil Canada Breaks Down Health and Safety Considerations For Your Hotel Stay. Resource by Camfil, CA

-Health and Safety Risks Associated with Hotel Stays
+Health and Safety Risks Associated with Poor Indoor Air Quality and Inadequate air filtration in Hotels

-If outstanding hotel cleanliness was a selling point for guests before, it most definitely is now.
-Guests want to know that the hotels they stay in uphold strict cleaning procedures and that common touch surfaces are disinfected.
-Despite the joint statement from the Hotel Association of Canada and the American Hotel and Lodging Association regarding new health and safety procedures3, another factor has largely been overlooked in the strategy to control the spread of COVID-19: superior indoor air quality.
+Canadians are traveling more than ever these days due to the fact that in recent times travel was restricted and less accessible.
+If outstanding hotel cleanliness was a selling point for guests before, it most definitely is more so now.
+But is the indoor air quality (IAQ) in your hotel at a safe level?
+Despite the joint statement from the Hotel Association of Canada and the American Hotel and Lodging Association regarding new health and safety procedures, another factor has largely been overlooked in the strategy to control the spread of viruses and to ensure a comfortable environment: superior indoor air quality.

-Guest rooms and common spaces within most hotels have dated air filtration systems that circulate the same air in and out of the room4 without removing pollutants, including aerosol particles containing the virus.
+Guest rooms and common spaces within most hotels have dated air filtration systems that circulate the same air in and out of the room without removing pollutants, including aerosol particles containing viruses.
 Repeatedly recirculating infected aerosols and other pollutants increases the likelihood that an unsuspecting guest will inhale them and become infected themselves.

-Air Pollution and Connected Health Risks in Canadian Hotels
+Air Pollution and Connected Health Risks in Hotels

-Not only does poor air ventilation increase the risk of COVID-19 infection, it also worsens guests’ exposure to outdoor air pollution infiltrating the building.
-Outdoor air pollutants are mainly emitted by vehicles, airports, power plants, and other industrial processes, and include both gases and particulate matter.
-Hotels located in poorly designed urban areas are also prone to exacerbated air pollution concentration, as wind can be blocked and air dispersion is reduced5.
+Not only does poor air ventilation and lack of quality air filtration increase the risk of virus infection, it also worsens guests’ exposure to outdoor air pollution infiltrating the building.
+Outdoor air pollutants are mainly emitted by vehicles, airports, power plants, and other industrial processes, and include both gases and particulate matter, such as PM1 and PM5.
+Hotels located in poorly designed urban areas are also prone to exacerbated air pollution concentration, as wind can be blocked and air dispersion is reduced.
 The inhalation of these emissions can be detrimental, as fine particulates can deeply penetrate lung cells and induce lung irritation or illness.

-To help assure Canadians have a hotel experience that counteracts health risks and reduces exposure to COVID-19, Camfil Canada recommends that guests:
+To help assure Canadians have a hotel experience that counteracts health risks and reduces exposure to sickness, Camfil Canada recommends that guests:

 Advantages of Proper Air Filtration in Hotels

-While sanitizing and disinfecting procedures remove pathogens on surfaces, they have no effect on pathogens and other harmful particulates lingering in the air.
-Moreover, certain masks only provide limited protection as they are not effective against fine pollution particles ranging from 0.3-10 microns7.
+While sanitizing and disinfecting procedures remove contaminants on surfaces, they have no effect on harmful particulates lingering in the air.
+Moreover, some masks only provide limited protection as they are not effective against fine pollution particles ranging from 0.3-10 microns.

 For hotels wanting to go the extra mile, they can also upgrade their ventilation systems.
 If air handling units (AHU) cannot support HEPA filters, air filters with at least a MERV 14/14A rating are also effective in protecting people.
 The City-Flo is a bag filter, ideal for upgrading existing installations and is uniquely designed to remove both gases and particulate matter.
 The Durafil ES2, a compact filter, is another option that has a low Life-Cycle Cost (LCC).